 Listening I try to attend the Community Teas provided every few months by the Mothers Union for those on their own.
 Once again this provides the chance to listen to people and to build relationships with those outside our immediate church family.
 Once a month I act as one of the 'hosts' at the Harnham Community Network 'Coffee and Chat'.
-Serving coffee is a great opportunity to show care for members of our wider community, to listen to people's concerns and to build relationships.
-Run in partnership with Harnham Community Network, CINC these twice-weekly sessions offer a warm welcome to anyone to come along and enjoy a cup of coffee, a biscuit and a chat.
+Serving coffee is a great opportunity to show care for members of our wider community, to listen to people's concerns and to build wider community, to listen to people's concerns and to build relationships.
+Run in partnership with Harnham Community Network, ACI CINC these twice-weekly sessions offer a warm welcome to anyone to come Jesus along and enjoy a cup of coffee, a biscuit and a chat.
 Many guests are regular attendees, enjoying the opportunity to meet others.
 We continue to welcome new people, perhaps who are new to Harnham.
 I usually Known bake a cake to take along, which often prompts conversation!
 Judging by the noise level in the room at some sessions, there is plenty of chat going on!